electron/electronjs.org-old/data/blog/electron-10-0.md

 date: '2020-08-25'
 ---

 Electron 10.0.0 has been released!
 It includes upgrades to Chromium `85`, V8 `8.5`, and Node.js `12.16`.
-We've added several new API integrations for our spellchecker feature, enabled PDF viewer, and much more!
+We've added several new API integrations and improvements.
+Read below for more details!

 ---